The First 30 Days

 If I could give my old self some advice and something that I hope you can take away as well, it would be…

 Don’t look at the whole mountain.
 You’ll want to turn right back around.
 Head up, and take one step at a time.
 Literally.
-When you look at how far you have to go, it’s discouraging and makes the desire to start disappear, real quick.
+When you look at how far you have yet to go, it’s discouraging and makes the desire to want to start disappear, real quick.

 The people who think you are more "fun” when you’re out drinking and using and continue to involve you in such behaviors, while they have witnessed your downfall tied to doing so - they are not your friends.